MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 ## Principles - a first draft

 That being said.
-Here are some other principles, some you believe in in the present moment, to put you in the right mindset:
+Here are some other principles to put you in the right mindset:

 1. Be here, now.
 Breathing, Calmness, Freeing your mind, Thinking, and then Doing...Only...One...Thing...At...A...Time.